IBM/aspera-cli/README.md

 ## Only one value for any option

 Some commands and sub commands may ask for the same option name.
-Currently, since option definition is position independant (last one wins), it is not possible to give an option to a command and the same option with different value to a sub command.
+Currently, since option definition is position independent (last one wins), it is not possible to give an option to a command and the same option with different value to a sub command.

 For instance, if an entity is identified by the option `id` but later on the command line another `id` option is required, the later will override the earlier one, and both entity will use the same id.